-Never! 😉 kidding.
-But I do want to stress the point that under most circumstances, you should stick to your commitment of selling at a craft fair until the end.
+Under most circumstances, you should stick to your commitment of selling at a craft fair until the end.

 There will always be elements out of everyone’s control that can wreak havoc on a craft fair’s attendance but unless it’s a situation similar to those mentioned below, you’re probably best to stick it out.
 Here are a few examples of situations that would be considered acceptable and unacceptable to cancel last minute on a show or leave early.

 ACCEPTABLE TO LEAVE A CRAFT FAIR EARLY: AN EMERGENCY